-If you have experienced sexual assault, relationship violence, stalking, or sexual harassment, and are seeking confidential support, consider contacting a university confidential advocate before completing this form.
+If you have experienced sexual assault, relationship violence, or stalking and are seeking confidential support, consider contacting a University confidential advocate before completing this form.

 Title IX Report Response

-When the Office of the Title IX Coordinator receives a report they will:
+When the Title IX Office receives a report, a Title IX case manager will:

 We encourage reports to be submitted as soon as possible.
 The University reserves the right to investigate or otherwise address any report, regardless of when it is made, based on concern for the safety or well-being of the University community.